-Determination of Population and Sample
+Determination of population and sample

-The population of this study was 148 tourism destination managers in the KSPN Borobudur area, Central Java, Indonesia who were registered with the Tourism, Youth and Sports Office of Magelang Regency, Indonesia in 2023.
-This research used a saturated sampling technique, for the reason that the population was relatively small.
-The samples involved in this research were 110 tourist destination managers in the KSPN area.
+This study targeted 148 tourism destination managers operating within the Borobudur National Tourism Strategic Area (KSPN) in Central Java, Indonesia, as registered by the Tourism, Youth, and Sports Office of Magelang Regency in 2023.
+A saturated sampling technique was adopted due to the relatively small population size.
+The final sample consisted of 110 tourism destination managers within the KSPN Borobudur area.
 According to Hair et al., (2017) The use of small samples between 35-50 in SEM-PLS can still be used on the grounds that there are no identification problems or the model can still be estimated and achieves fairly high statical power.